-The market is having high potential.
-This is growing market in Thailand and government is currently supporting PV solar installation heavily to fulfil its targets for renewable sources of energy.
-Apart from residential, there is a big market of PV solar in government offices, big corporates, agriculture units, military and defence etc. These are the areas where large electricity is used and PV solar can be a good source of cost cutting for them.
+The market is having a high potential.
+This is a growing market in Thailand and the government is currently supporting PV solar installation heavily to fulfil its targets for renewable sources of energy.
+Apart from residential, there is a big market of PV solar in government offices, big corporates, agriculture units, military and defence etc. These are the areas where large electricity is used and PV solar can be a good source of cost-cutting for them.

 Craft Driven Market Research’s recommendation: